ChloeCodesThings/FakeCallWorkshop/README.md

 Before we begin, if you're looking for a quick summary and overview on Azure Functions (or found this page early and would like to get a headstart), I reccomend [starting here with our documentation](https://docs.microsoft.com/en-us/azure/azure-functions/?WT.mc_id=fakecallworkshop-github-chcondon), or taking 4 minutes to read in more detail [how to create your first Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function/?WT.mc_id=fakecallworkshop-github-chcondon), so you have some context on how to use functions within Azure.

 You can learn more about the original project [in my blog post](https://dev.to/azure/an-ambivert-s-guide-to-azure-functions-27b8)!
-And [the GitHub Repo](https://github.com/ChloeCodesThings/sos-plz-save-me) is open, available, and interested in contributions!

 Happy coding, friends!
 -Chloe 🎀